David Colquhoun: Early life and education

 Colquhoun was born on 19 July 1936 in Birkenhead, UK.
 He was educated at Birkenhead School and Liverpool Technical College.
 After working unhappily as an apprentice pharmacist, he was motivated to go into research.
 He obtained a BSc from the University of Leeds with a specialisation in pharmacology, and went on to complete a PhD at the University of Edinburgh where he studied the binding of immunoglobulins to lung tissue.
 His supervisors were Walter Perry and W.E.
 Brocklehurst.
 During his education, Colquhoun developed an interest in statistics and random processes, which would influence his research in years to come.

 Upon completion of his PhD, Colquhoun conducted further research (largely unsuccessful) on immunological problems at UCL from 1964 to 1969.
 During this time he published a book on statistics.
-Following this, he completed stints at Yale University and at the University of Southampton.
+Following this, he completed stints at Yale University, at the University of Southampton and at St. George's University School of Medicine.
 He returned to the pharmacology department at UCL in 1979, where he has remained since.
 In 2007, Malcolm Grant brought an end to the department, ending its eminent 102-year history (see Department of Pharmacology at University College London, 1905 – 2007).

 Scientific career

 Colquhoun researched the nature of the molecular interactions that cause single ion channels to open and shut, and what it is that controls the speed of synaptic events.
 The invention and successful application of the patch clamp technique by Erwin Neher and Bert Sakmann allowed the individual openings and closings of single ion channels to be observed and recorded.
 However, experimentally observed recordings are random in nature.
-With the help of the statistician Alan G. Hawkes, Colquhoun developed a statistical method to interpret the data and test putative quantitative mechanisms for how ion channels function.
+In a lifelong collaboration with the statistician Alan G. Hawkes (1938–2023), Colquhoun developed a statistical method to interpret the data and test putative quantitative mechanisms for how ion channels function.

+He and Lucia Sivilotti run a website, OneMol.org.uk, which gives information about UCL's work on single ion channels and on statistical inference.